 Hard cheeses and semi-hard cheeses are the types of cheeses that do better in the freezer.
 Aged cheddar, Gouda, provolone, part-skim mozzarella, string cheese, feta and Swiss cheese will all freeze well.

 The more processed the cheese is, the better it does in the cold, too.
 You can extend the shelf life of your basic grocery store cheddar without too much damage to quality or texture.
-Shredded cheese generally does very well in the freezer (it's how pizza chains do it, so you can, too).
+Shredded cheese is one of the best cheeses to freeze, as it generally does very well in the freezer (it's how pizza chains do it, so you can, too).